Jamalijama/GIVAL/README.md

 # GIVAL
-General Intelligence to predict Virus Adaptation based on genome Language model
+General Intelligence Framework to Predict Virus Adaptation based on Genome Language Model

-Data and models need to be downloaded from Zenodo (https://10.5281/zenodo.14233092) and placed to the corresponding folders before run the scripts in GitHub (https://github.com/Jamalijama/GIVAL).
-Scripts on GitHub only included codes related to GIVAL framework and other script packages also need to be downloaded from Zenodo.
+Note: Due to the strict requirements of GitHub on the number and size of uploaded files, we have only uploaded the core code for using GIVAL on GitHub.
+Meanwhile, the package `vBERT_and_GIVAL/vBERT_optimized`, ``vBERT_and_GIVAL/GIVAL/csv_file` and `vBERT_and_GIVAL/GIVAL/jieba4` need to be downloaded from Zenodo.
+If other parts of the code and data are needed, they also need to be downloaded from Zenodo.
+Therefore, we strongly recommend downloading the complete version of our code and data from Zenodo.
+There are two versions available on Zenodo: an initial version and a revised new version, with their respective DOIs as follows.
+Initial version: https://10.5281/zenodo.14233092; new version: 10.5281/zenodo.16566992.

 Note: In the dataset or program files, 'country' represents country or area.

+The following is the operation process for all the code.

-This package provides an pipeline of data parsing, tokenization and segmentation of gene sequences, pretraining and embedding evaluation of vBERT and other language models, analysis of immune escape and receptor binding based on the vBERT embedding, establishment of GIVAl based on vBERT and predicting of IVA HA RBD and CoV Spike RBD sequences.
+This package provides an pipeline of data parsing, tokenization and segmentation of gene sequences, pretraining and embedding evaluation of vBERT and other language models, analysis of immune escape and receptor binding based on the vBERT embedding, establishment of GIVAl based on vBERT and predicting of IAV HA RBD and CoV Spike RBD sequences.

 ## Creating embedding npy file for the following steps
 Please extract embedding with the following commands before other steps.